 Urban Agriculture and Food Systems

 In this Capstone, we will critically examine the limits and possibilities of urban agriculture’s contribution to the food system.
 The course is both reading-intensive/discussion-driven and hands-on.
 Our community partner is the Urban Farm Collective (UFC), an organization establishing urban gardens in Inner NE Portland (with new nodes emerging in N and SE).
 Through this year's final Capstone project -- which builds on recommendations made by last year's class -- we will contribute to the UFC's efforts to engage with community members and a food bank in Inner NE.
 The course will meet twice a week (MW, 2 to 3:50 in 270 URBN).
-On Mondays, students will discuss readings seminar-style and hear from guest speakers involved in Portland’s urban agriculture movement.
-Wednesdays will be workshop days to work on the Capstone project.
-On two or three of these days, we will also visit one of the UFC's gardens, where where we will discuss the basics of sustainable food production while getting our hands dirty.
-Students will also need to complete 5 to 10 additional volunteer hours at a UFC garden outside of class.
+During the first half of class, students will discuss readings seminar-style and hear from guest speakers involved in Portland’s urban agriculture movement.
+We will devote the second half to work on the Capstone project (see below), and will visit one of the UFC's gardens, where where we will discuss the basics of sustainable food production while getting our hands dirty.
+Students will also need to complete 10 additional volunteer hours at a UFC garden outside of class.

 Instructor: Nathan McClintock, PhD, Assistant Professor, Toulan School of Urban Studies & Planning, firstname.lastname@example.org